Fudgy, beyond rich chocolate sheet cake topped with the creamiest peanut butter frosting. Feeds a crowd!

 - Make the frosting: Using a handheld or stand mixer fitted with a whisk attachment, beat softened butter and peanut butter together on medium-high speed for 2 minutes until completely smooth and creamy.
 Add the confectioners’ sugar, cream, vanilla extract, and salt.
 Beat on low speed for about 20 seconds, then gradually increase to high speed.
 Beat on high for 1 minute until combined and frosting is fluffy.
 Taste; add more salt if needed.
 To thicken, add more confectioners’ sugar and to thin, add more cream.

 - Spread frosting all over cooled cake, then top with toppings.
 Slice and serve.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.
 It’s so good cold!

-- Make ahead tip: Cake can be made 1 day in advance, covered tightly at room temperature, and then frosted before serving.
-Frosting can also be made 1 day ahead of time-- cover tightly and keep in the refrigerator.
+- Make Ahead & Freezing Instructions: Cake can be made 1 day in advance, covered tightly at room temperature, and then frosted before serving.
+Frosting can also be made 1 day ahead of time– cover tightly and keep in the refrigerator.
 Bring frosting to room temperature before spreading.
 Frosted cake can be frozen up to 2 months; thaw overnight in the refrigerator and bring to room temperature before serving.

-- Buttermilk is a must for this recipe.
+- Buttermilk: A must for this recipe.
 You can sour milk to make a DIY version of buttermilk by measuring 2 teaspoons of lemon juice or white vinegar in a measuring glass.
 Add enough milk (whole milk is best) in the same measuring glass to reach 1/2 cup.
 Stir it around and let sit for 5 minutes.
 The soured milk will be somewhat curdled and ready to use in the recipe.

 Add this to your weekend plans.